pic

 Let Blocks

-Let blocks are particularly convenient when performing a series of operations, but only the final result is of interest.
-To illustrate their utility, consider the task of computing the rounded logarithm of a's absolute value, formally expressed as \(\mathrm{round}\left(\ln\left(\left|a\right|\right)\right)\).
+Let blocks are particularly convenient when performing a series of operations but only the final result matters.
+To illustrate their utility, consider the task of computing the rounded logarithm of a's absolute value.
+Formally, \(\mathrm{round}\left(\ln\left(\left|a\right|\right)\right)\).

 To highlight the benefits of let-blocks, the following examples compare various approaches to computing round(log(abs(a))).